Long-Lived Particles and the Quiet Sun: Acknowledgments

 This work benefited from feedback at the Simon's Center for Geometry and Physics, and RP would like to specifically thank Simon Knapen, Rebecca Leanne, and Jessie Shelton for useful discussions.
 We thank Albert Shih for helpful discussions regarding the RHESSI instrument.
 We benefited from feedback on this manuscript from Rebccea Leanne and Elena Pinetti.

-This work is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632 and by the Walter Burke Institute for Theoretical Physics.
-RP acknowledges support from the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632 and the Neutrino Theory Network Program Grant under Award Number DEAC02-07CHI11359 and the US DOE under Award Number DE-SC0020250.
+RP is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632 and by the Walter Burke Institute for Theoretical Physics.
+RP is supported by the Neutrino Theory Network under Award Number DEAC02-07CHI11359, the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632, and by the Walter Burke Institute for Theoretical Physics.
+IMS and RAG are supported by the U.S. Department of Energy Office of Science, Office of High Energy Physics, under Award Number DE-SC0020262.